ninaostojic99/QA-Portfolio/Bug report.md

 3\.
 Scroll down several times and then quickly up

 4\.
-Observe the behavior of the page
+Examine the behavior of the page

 **Expected Results:** Products should load gradually and be immediately visible without showing empty (white) space.
 The visual transition during loading should be continuous and uninterrupted.